bryanwweber/orbital-mechanics-notes/orbital-maneuvers/plane-change-example.md

 ### Case 2: Plane Change at GEO

 The total $\Delta v$ for this maneuver must include both impulses.
-The $\Delta v$ in LEO, which does not include the plane change, is given by Eq. {eq}`eq:hohmann-transfer-delta-v`.
+The $\Delta v$ in LEO, which does not include the plane change, is given by @eq:hohmann-transfer-delta-v.

-The $\Delta v$ at GEO, which includes the plane change, is given by Eq. {eq}`eq:plane-change-delta-v-apsis`.
+The $\Delta v$ at GEO, which includes the plane change, is given by @eq:plane-change-delta-v-apsis.
 The velocity in the circular final orbit does not have a radial component, and the Hohmann transfer orbit arrives at the target orbit at apogee so it doesn't have a radial velocity component either.

-From Eq. {eq}`eq:plane-change-delta-v-apsis`, $v_1 = v_{t,2}$ is the velocity at apogee of the transfer orbit and $v_2$ is the velocity of the circular orbit.
+From @eq:plane-change-delta-v-apsis, $v_1 = v_{t,2}$ is the velocity at apogee of the transfer orbit and $v_2$ is the velocity of the circular orbit.

 ```{code-cell} ipython3
 Delta_v_2_GEO = np.sqrt(v_t2**2 + v_2**2 - 2 * v_t2 * v_2 * np.cos(delta_i))